Ruben374/Netflix-clone/README.md

 # Netflix-clone

-### It´s simple netflix-clone developed with react.js
+### It´s a simple netflix-clone developed with react.js

 >Status:completed✔️